 Students are required to complete the clinical day according to facility guidelines.
 Leaving a clinical site early is unacceptable and will result in disciplinary action.

 All missed clinical hours/days (excused/unexcused) must be made up before final grades are submitted to the registrar.
 Students must make arrangements with the clinical instructor for any missed clinical hours.
 Failure to make up missed clinical time by the end of the semester will result in an incomplete (I) or a grade of (F).
 If absent, failure to contact the clinical instructors and the ACCE prior to the assigned reporting time constitutes an unexcused absence.
-Any student having an unexcused absence will be counseled by the ACCE or Program Director.
+The ACCE or Program Director will counsel any student having an unexcused absence.